• About Murray

 Visiting Faculty

-Ambassador Ido Aharoni (Tel Aviv University and NYU)
+Ambassador Ido Aharoni (Tel Aviv University)

 The Jean and Gary Shekhter Visiting Professorship